 What You Need to Know About IRS Form 1099-K

 IRS Form 1099-K is used to report income from third-party network transactions.
 The form is sent by third-party payers to merchants.
-It must be received by January 31 for the previous year.
+It must be received by the merchant by January 31 for the previous year.
 Your business might receive a 1099-K if:

 - You received payment from payment card transactions (debit or credit cards or stored-value cards (like gift cards)) for any amount or